keep-network/keep-core/README.md

   total amount of tokens to be claimed by stakers, the Merkle root, and the info of each stake.
 It's the output of `gen_merkle_dist.js`.
 - `example_proof_generated_<n>.json`: This is an example of the data that will be provided to each staker.
-Includes the Merkle root, the token's amount to be claimed and the Merkle proof.
+Includes the Merkle root, the amount of tokens to be claimed and the Merkle proof.
 It's the output of `gen_merkle_dist.js`.

 ## Installation